 The best movies on Amazon Prime right now

-Given how the platform does regular monthly updates, our list may be forced to swap films in and out, so bookmark this to future reference, we're keen on providing new recommendations each month.
+Given how the platform does regular monthly updates, our list may be forced to swap films in and out, so bookmark this for future reference — we're keen on providing new recommendations each month.

 The Big Sick (2017)

-Having producer Judd Apatow and director Michael Showalter in your corner are both great, but the deeply personal script stars Kumail Nanjiani and Emily V. Gordon wrote (that got them an Oscar nomination) is what makes the movie.
-The film finds a way to cover arranged marriages, mysterious illness, comedian growing pains, and more all while providing laugh after laugh.
+Having producer Judd Apatow and director Michael Showalter in your corner are both great, but the deeply personal script written by Kumail Nanjiani and Emily V. Gordon (which got them an Oscar nomination) is what makes the movie.
+The film finds a way to cover arranged marriages, mysterious illness, comedian growing pains, and more, all while providing laugh after laugh.

-Watch The Big Sick on Amazon Prime here.
+Watch The Big Sick on Amazon Prime Video here.

 EW grade: N/A

 After some sequels that were a bit difficult to sit through, a strong case had to be made for the existence of another Transformers movie.
 Thankfully, this reboot delivers with much help from a winning performance by Hailee Steinfeld.
 Rather than go full maximalist space opera like his predecessor Michael Bay, director Travis Knight opts for a movie rooted in humor and '80s nostalgia.

 Watch Bumblebee on Amazon Prime Video via Paramount+ channel here.

 The Farewell (2019)

 A rare box office hit coming from Sundance, filmmaker Lulu Wang's semi-autobiographical story of her trip abroad to say goodbye to her sick grandmother finds both humor and tragedy in not being able to let a loved one know they are dying.
 While the film didn't get any Academy love, it helped redefine what an American story is, providing a look at China through the eyes of a first-generation Chinese American.